moq-wg/moq-transport/draft-ietf-moq-transport.md

 previously sent Object ID within a given group in that stream.

-### Fetch Header
+### Fetch Header {#fetch-header}

-When a stream begins with `FETCH_HEADER`, all objects on the stream belong to the track requested in the Fetch message identified by `Fetch ID`. `Number of Objects` identifies the total count of objects that satisies the fetch request.
+When a stream begins with `FETCH_HEADER`, all objects on the stream belong to the track requested in the Fetch message identified by `Fetch ID`.

 ~~~
 FETCH_HEADER Message {
-  Fetch ID (i)
+  Fetch ID (i),
-  Track Alias (i),
-  Fetch Priority (8),
+  Publisher Priority (8),
-  Number of Objects (i),
 }
 ~~~
 {: #fetch-header-format title="MOQT FETCH_HEADER Message"}

-Publisher when responding to a FETCH request shall find the stream that is associated with the fetch request, or open a new one and send the `FETCH_HEADER` and then serialize the following object fields.
+When a publisher sends objects in response to a FETCH request, it finds the stream that is associated with the fetch request, or opens a new one and sends the `FETCH_HEADER`, and then serializes the following object fields.

 The Object Status field is only sent if the Object Payload Length is zero.

 ~~~
 {